Lodderena ornata

-Lodderena ornata is a species of minute sea snail, a marine gastropod mollusk in the family Skeneidae.
+Lodderena ornata is a species of small sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

 The size of the shell is 0.8 mm.

 Distribution

 This marine species occurs in the Atlantic Ocean off the Cape Verde Islands, the Gulf of Guinea, off Brazil; in the Gulf of Mexico and the Caribbean Sea.
 It has also been reported in the Indian Ocean.